speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

 - Automatic subscripts: `x0` is replaced by `x_0`, `a10` by `a_{10}`, `f_` by `f_{}`.
 For some letters (such as `n`), there are snippets like `xnn`, which is replaced by `x_n`.

 A complete list of all snippets can be found below.
 Moreover, these snippets can be edited in the file [laas.el](/assets/files/2025-05-18-latex-auto-activating-snippets-in-emacs/laas.el).
+Apart from these snippets, the CDLaTeX package is used for some additional autocompletion functionality, and in particular for its `tab` command: By pressing the `tab` key, you can, for example, navigate between the curly brackets in `\frac{}{}` and exit the brackets after typing the denominator.
+This does not only work immediately after expanding the `//` snippet (while the snippet is still "active"), but anywhere in the text, even after writing something else and putting the cursor back in `\frac{}{}`.

-Thus, for example, you can press the following key sequence:
+As an example, you can press the following key sequence:
 ```
 exp(x) = sum_n=0[tab]tdoo[tab] //xtdn[tab]n!
 ```